Frequently Asked Questions About Sharp HospiceCare

 How often will hospice visit?

-We understand that patients and their loved ones have very special needs during this time, and we will work hard to make sure our visits meet the level of care for each person.
-Hospice care focuses on helping patients achieve comfort and quality of life.
-The members of your hospice team will discuss and plan with you how frequently you will need them to visit.
+We understand that you and your loved ones have very special needs during this time, and we are committed to meeting the level of care you need.
+Hospice care focuses on helping you achieve comfort and quality of life.
+Your hospice team will discuss and plan with you how frequently you will need visits.

-Initial visits from your Sharp HospiceCare team members may last one to two hours as they explain our services and work with you to establish your individual plan of care.
-Follow-up visits are usually 30 to 60 minutes in length.
-In addition, a hospice nurse is available to you by telephone 24 hours a day, 7 days a week, a hospice nurse is just a phone call away at 619-667-1900.
+Initial visits from your team may last one to two hours while they explain our services and work with you to establish your individual plan of care.
+Follow-up visits are usually 30 to 60 minutes.
+And at any time, 24 hours a day, 7 days a week, a hospice nurse is just a phone call away at 619-667-1900.

 What does spiritual care have to do with hospice?

 Spiritual care services are available to our patients and their families throughout the entire hospice experience.

 Our chaplains work within all religious and spiritual belief systems, and provide spiritual care to individuals who do not identify with any specific religion.
-The Spiritual Care Department is a source of spiritual and emotional companionship, guidance and comfort.
-Our goal is for patients and their families to feel spiritually supported throughout this turbulent, often heartbreaking, time.
+Our Spiritual Care Department is a source of spiritual and emotional companionship, guidance and comfort.

 What can volunteers do, and when are they available?

-Volunteers are an integral part of the support Sharp HospiceCare provides to patients and their loved ones.
-Their services include caregiver support, companionship, social activities, reading and letter writing.
-They also assist families with errands, light housekeeping and transportation.
-While all of our volunteers are screened and trained prior to joining the team, they are not medical personnel and are unable to provide hands-on medical care or dispense medication.
-Volunteers can provide up to four hours of service per week.
-Scheduling of volunteer visits is established on a situational basis to best meet the needs of the patient and family.
+Volunteers are an integral part of the support we provide.
+Their services include caregiver support, companionship, social activities, reading and letter writing, as well as assisting families with errands, light housekeeping and transportation.
+While all volunteers are screened and trained prior to joining the team, they are not medical personnel and are unable to provide hands-on medical care or dispense medication.
+Scheduling of volunteer visits is established on an individual basis to best meet the needs of you and your family.

 How can bereavement services help us?